-Haemorrhoids are swollen blood vessels in the bottom or rectum.
-If these veins swell it can cause the vein walls to become stretched and thin.
-This section of the wall can then get irritated when you have a bowel movement.
+Haemorrhoids are the normal blood vessels in the rectum and anus that have become inflamed.
+When these veins swell their walls become stretched and thin.
+They may be painful and can cause bleeding and itchiness when you have a bowel movement.

 What Causes Haemorrhoids?